Alan-Jowett/bdd_test/README.md

 **Resulting BDD:**
 ![Simple Expression BDD](test_expressions/simple_expression_bdd.png)

-This basic expression shows how AND/OR operations are structured in the BDD with 4 variables (a, b, c, d mapped to x0, x1, x2, x3).
+This basic expression shows how AND/OR operations are structured in the BDD with 4 variables (a, b, c, d) displayed with their actual names.

 ---